vt5491/multi-theme-applicator/README.md

   "cmd-shift-v" : "unset!"
 ```

 Of course, if you do this you will then lose the 'ctrl-shift-v' bindings for MTA.
 If you want to re-map MTA to a different sequence, edit all references to 'ctrl-shift-v' (Windows) or 'cmd-shift-v' (Mac) in the aforementioned 'multi-theme-applicator.cson' file, or simply edit under Atom via menu selection 'file->settings'.

+- Fix a problem whereby MTA crashed when starting against an editor with no actively opened file.
+Noticed during Mac testing.